nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 ## Setup agent capabilities

-Once you've been running the previous configuration, you'll need to create a `configuration.json` file in the `C:\agent` directory.
+Once you've been running the previous configuration, you'll need to create a `configuration.json` file in the `C:\agent` directory (or where you have placed the directory).

 The configuration should like the devices you have and the serial ports associated.
 As an example: